ixaxaar/monoid.space/src/Category/category.lagda.md

 ## Examples

 We can use various mathematical structures to construct categories out of.
 When defining a category, we have to decide what our objects and our morphisms would be and how would the morphisms compose.
-This decision has to be taken in a way that the conditions of being a category are satisfied.
+This decision has to be taken in a way that the conditions of being a category are satisfied (associativity, identity).
 We would then have a category of our chosen object.

 ### Category of Sets